 - Three GPS systems are available for all students to check out for up to four days at the front circulation desk in Frost Library.
 Please visit the circulation desk for more information.

-- If a person or group returns a vehicle to Campus Police either in excess of two hours late, or so late as to cause another individual or group to receive a vehicle at a later time than scheduled, then the person or group under which the vehicle was scheduled will be sent a warning email by the Secretary.
-If a group or an individual violates this policy more than one time during a given academic year, then the person/group will lose its AAS van privileges for eight academic weeks.
+- Late returns: If a person or group returns a vehicle to Campus Police either in excess of two hours late, or so late as to cause another individual or group to receive a vehicle at a later time than scheduled, then the person/group may lose its AAS vehicle privileges for up to eight academic weeks.

 AAS vehicles may not be used for: